Polyconseil/dokang/docs/basics.rst

    the configuration of the web frontend and the general settings.
 The latter are defined by ``dokang.*`` options:

+   dokang.hit_limit
+       The maximum number of search results to fetch.
+It must be a positive number.
+If equals to 0 (or if the option is omitted from the file), no limit is set: all results are returned.

+       Default: no limit.

    dokang.index_path
        The path of the index created by the Whoosh backend.
 It is a directory that will be created on-the-fly when